-Short-term visas, that is, visas for periods of up to three months, are not subject to numerical limitations.
+Short-term visas, that is, visas for periods of up to 90 days, are not subject to numerical limitations.

-As regards employees transferring from a foreign corporate entity to a related German entity, visas - for up to three years - are available for two groups of employees of an internationally active business or group:
+Regarding employees transferring from a foreign corporate entity to a related German entity, residence titles - for up to three years - are available for two groups of employees of an internationally active business or group meeting the following criteria:

-- employees with university or similar education, provided that they transfer within the framework of a personnel exchange programme in such business or group; and - employees whose qualifications are comparable to those of a German skilled worker and who have specific, especially companyspecific, know-how, provided that: - · these employees usually work abroad; - they are employed in the domestic part of such business or group; - their employment in Germany is absolutely necessary for the preparation of foreign projects; and - they will work abroad in connection with the implementation of such projects.
+- employees with university or similar education, provided that they transfer within the framework of a personnel exchange programme in such business or group; and - employees whose qualifications are comparable to those of a German skilled worker and who have specific, especially companyspecific, know-how, provided that: - these employees usually work abroad; - they are employed in the domestic part of such business or group; - their employment in Germany is absolutely necessary for the preparation of foreign projects; and - they will work abroad in connection with the implementation of such projects.